 Dish: Angel Hair pasta with Amatriciana Sauce

-Chef Jean’s tip: Angel hair pasta cooks quickly; only 6-7 minutes.
+Chef David’s tip: Angel hair pasta cooks quickly; only 6-7 minutes.
 Alternative pasta shapes that work well with Amatriciana sauce are pasta shells, penne or normal spaghetti.

 Key ingredients: Peppers, figs, lemons, eggplant, salad greens